anynines/a8s-demo/README.md

 ## Images

+This step will be obsolete once the a8s team has a production ready private registry.

-There is an a9s Harbor instance on a9s PaaS.
+Currently, there is an a9s Harbor instance on a9s PaaS.

 The CF service key `demo` has read-only access to the project `demo` on a9s PaaS.